fujidana/vscode-spec-command/README.md

   * __Show definitions of a symbol__ - symbol definitions in open files, used in: _Go to Definition_ (F12) and _Peek Definition_ (Alt+F12) in right-click menu

 These features cover both user-defined symbols and built-in symbols.
-Built-in variables, constants, functions, macros and some other keywords are always global.
+Built-in symbols and always global.
-User-defined constants (`constant`), functions and macros are global; they are scanned from open documents and optionally in files in the workspace.
+User-defined symbols declared at the top level (i.e., not in a code block, curly brackets) are global; they are scanned from open documents and optionally in files in the workspace.
-The scope of other variables (`local` and `global`) is controlled by block statements (`{ ... }`).
+User-defined symbols in code blocks are local; they are listed only when they are accessible from the current cursor position.

 The help text of built-in symbols can also be shown as an indepedent document; select _spec: Open Reference Manual_ from _Command Palette_ (Ctrl+Shit+P).